Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/PowerSave/Class PMUClass.rst

 **Description**
 ~~~~~~~~~~~~~~~

 AON GPIO pin 25 is set as the wake-up source for Deep Sleep mode.
-“Set Deepsleep wakeup AON pin GPIOA25.” will be printed on Serial Monitor when this function is called.
+"Set Deepsleep wakeup AON pin GPIOA25." will be printed on Serial Monitor when this function is called.

 **Syntax**
 ~~~~~~~~~~